zbunde/angular-typeahead/readme.md

 - the name and abbreviation fields will relate to the returned states and display them.
 - this is also the dropdown menu that will contain all of our states and allow the user to select the correct one.
 - we need to handle selecting a state by firing a function to fill in the box.
-- we will then filter item in items by the model, as we type our results will shrink.
+- we will then filter state in states by what is being typed, as we type our results will shrink.
 - we need an ng click that will fill in our search bar with the abbreviation for the state.

 ```